Tomatotech90/github-contribution-log/Fix_sshd_config_dir_check_mismatch_14926.md

 ### Week 1 Progress

 Confirmed the root cause directly from the built sle15 datastream rather than assuming it from the issue text.
 Reproduced the exact failure using a fake root and a standalone OVAL document evaluated with `oscap oval eval`.
-Found two real working precedents already in the codebase, `sshd_rekey_limit` and `sshd_use_strong_ciphers`, both using the shared `sshd_oval_check` macro.
+An early grep for `oval-def:definition` style tags against a split datastream file returned nothing for `sshd_use_strong_ciphers`, which looked like the rule might not exist in the sle15 build.
+Checking the actual tag prefix used in the built file showed the grep itself was wrong, not the rule's presence, a useful reminder to verify a negative result before treating it as a finding.
 Read the actual macro source for `sshd_oval_check`, `oval_line_in_file_object`, and `oval_line_in_file_state` to confirm none of them support the comma split and intersection logic used by `sshd_use_approved_ciphers` and `sshd_use_approved_macs`.
-Posted a scoping comment on the issue asking for direction on those two rules before touching shared macro code.
+Later found a stronger precedent than any shared macro, both `sshd_use_approved_ciphers_ordered_stig` and `sshd_use_approved_macs_ordered_stig` already have a working fix in their own `oval/ubuntu.xml`, just not in `oval/shared.xml`.
+Confirmed no equivalent ubuntu.xml exists for the two plain variants.
+Verified ansible remediation, rule.yml platform scoping, and the `sshd_config_dir` variable are all already correct or generically available for both ordered_stig rules.
+Found `sshd_use_approved_ciphers_ordered_stig` has no config directory test while the macs rule does.
+Posted a scoping comment on the issue asking for direction on the two plain variants before touching shared macro code.
 No branch created yet, no fix written yet for the two ordered_stig rules covered by this plan.

 ### Code Changes